Defense wraps up in trial of SC man who killed his 5 children

 Dorney, who acknowledged her tab exceeds $30,000, said the drugs exacerbated Jones' underlying illness.

 According to Jones' confession, 6-year-old Nahtahn died first.
 Authorities weren't able to conclusively determine how.
-Jones insists the middle child died in his bed following sets of push ups, sit ups and squats that Jones had made him do in an unsuccessful attempt to get an explanation for why several electrical outlets were blown.
+Jones insists the middle child died in his bed following sets of push-ups, sit-ups and squats that Jones made him do in an unsuccessful attempt to get an explanation for why several electrical outlets were blown.

 Nahtahn's death sent the divorced father into panic mode.
 He figured he'd be blamed and imprisoned — and that prompted voices in his head telling him to kill the other children, according to his confession.